Chipotle Mexican Grill

-Chipotle was one of the first chains of fast casual dining establishments.
-Founded by Steve Ells on July 13, 1993, Chipotle had 16 restaurants (all in Colorado) when McDonald's Corporation became a major investor in 1998.
+Chipotle was one of the first chains of fast casual restaurants.
+It was founded by Steve Ells on July 13, 1993.
+Ells was the founder, chairman, and CEO of Chipotle.
+He was inspired to open the restaurant after visiting taquerias and burrito shops in San Francisco's Mission District while working as a chef.
+Ells wanted to show customers that fresh ingredients could be used to quickly serve food.
+Chipotle had 16 restaurants (all in Colorado) when McDonald's Corporation became a major investor in 1998.
 By the time McDonald's fully divested itself from Chipotle in 2006, the chain had grown to over 500 locations.
 With more than 2,000 locations, Chipotle had a net income of US$475.6 million and a staff of more than 45,000 employees in 2015.

+By 2025, Chipotle had restaurants in 48 states and the district of Columbia but not in the states of Alaska nor Hawaii, nor in the American overseas territories of Puerto Rico, Virgin Islands, American Samoa, or Guam.

-In May 2018, Chipotle announced the relocation of their corporate headquarters to Newport Beach, California, in Southern California, ending their relationship with Denver after 25 years.
+In May 2018, Chipotle announced the relocation of their corporate headquarters to Newport Beach, California, in Southern California, leaving Denver after 25 years.